Joint Disease and Ruptured or Torn Ligaments

 JOINT DISEASE, DIAGNOSIS, MANAGEMENT AND TREATMENT

 A common cause of lameness in our pets involves damage or disease to joints.
-Structures involved with joint disease include bone, cartilage, ligaments, muscle and tendons.
+Structures involved with joint disease include bone, cartilage, ligaments, muscle, and tendons.
 Joint disease can be developmental (occurring during growth), degenerative (wear and tear) or traumatic and, as such, affect all ages and breeds.
-Examples of common joint disease include cruciate ligament tears, dislocations, bone and cartilage fragmentation and arthritis.
-Depending upon the cause of joint disease, treatment may be medical, surgical and/or regenerative (stem cell, platelet rich plasma: PRP).
+Examples of common joint disease include cruciate ligament tears, dislocations, bone, and cartilage fragmentation and arthritis.
+Depending upon the cause of joint disease, treatment may be medical, surgical, and regenerative (stem cell, platelet-rich plasma: PRP).

-Based on examination and diagnostic results, your veterinarian will develop a treatment plan.
-Some conditions such as arthritis are progressive, and treatment is aimed at relieving pain and in ammation and slowing the progression of the disease.
-There are a number of oral and injectable medications that can greatly improve your pet’s comfort and allow for maximal mobility.
-A newer treatment modality in the treatment of joint disease involves the use of stem cells and PRP, which use cells harvested from your pet’s blood, tissue and/or bone marrow to help heal diseased tissue in joints, muscles and tendons.
+Based on the examination and diagnostic results, your veterinarian will develop a treatment plan.
+Some conditions such as arthritis are progressive, and treatment is aimed at relieving pain and in amelioration as well as slowing the progression of the disease.
+Several oral and injectable medications can significantly improve your pet’s comfort and allow for maximal mobility.
+A newer treatment modality in the treatment of joint disease involves the use of stem cells and PRP, which uses cells harvested from your pet’s blood, tissue, and bone marrow to help heal diseased tissue in joints, muscles and tendons.

 Let our highly trained and experienced team of veterinarians and veterinary technicians help you keep your pet as happy and healthy as they can be.